Dedicated Oakland Employer Defense Firm Fights Wage and Hour Claims

 Determined Bay Area attorneys help resolve overtime and paycheck disputes

-The employer defense attorneys at Bay Oak Law counsel Bay Area businesses on compliance with wage and hour laws.
+The employer defense attorneys at Bay Oak Law counsel businesses throughout the Bay Area on compliance with wage and hour laws.
 When workers voice concerns or file complaints about payment, rest breaks, benefits and other issues, we provide employers with legal guidance and seek favorable solutions.
 Located in Oakland since 1998, we are proud to have earned the respect of business leaders throughout the region.

 Experienced lawyers advocate for employers accused of unfair pay practices